brocktopia/notes-at-vuex/README.md

 ## testing branch

-This branch implements testing using vue-test-utils &amp; vue-jest with Jest as the test runner.
+This branch sits on top of the decompose branch and implements testing using vue-test-utils &amp; vue-jest with Jest as the test runner.
+I wanted to break the app into more atomic units before implementing testing.
+See notes below.

 ## Dependencies